jdgc5/Game_analytics_Api/README.md

 # Game Analytics API

-This API provides endpoints to manage game events, player feedback, and player progress.
+This API provides endpoints to manage game events, player feedback, player progress, and custom level creation.
 It allows for the collection and retrieval of game-related data to enhance player experience and game analysis.
-It also allows exporting this data in Excel format (for more info, check `Available Endpoints`).
+It also supports exporting this data in Excel format (for more info, check `Available Endpoints`).

 ## What does this service do?

-- Manage game events, feedback and player progress.
+- Manage game events, feedback, player progress, and user-created levels.
 - Stores the data in MongoDB.
 - Exports the data to Excel (`.xlsx`).
 - Ready to integrate with any frontend or mobile game using HTTP.